 - a.
-Surface Water: [help] - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+Surface Water: - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
-Yes, two wetlands (A & B) occur on the Kays Subdivision Area.
-In the area of the stormwater outfall area the East Fork of the Lewis River and a small wetland (C) along the bench above the river. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+Yes.
+Unnamed season stream in the NE area of the subject site.
+This flows easterly into Breezy Creek. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.
+Yes.
+Roads, grading and house proposed outside of required buffer of 75'.
+Refer to Critical Areas Report & Mitigation plan prepared by Cascadia Ecological Services submitted with this application.

-Yes, Wetland A (6,346 sq.ft.) was filled to provide for streets within the subdivision.
-The mitigation plan approved by the USACE and Ecology is attached. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material.1,175 cu. yds. (see mitigation plan).
-Local fill material sources.

-- 4) Will the proposal require surface water withdrawals or diversions?
+- 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.
+None - 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.
-No - 5) Does the proposal lie within a 100-year floodplain?
+No. - 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-Only the stormwater outfall.
-The subdivision is not within the 100-year floodplain. - 6) Does the proposal involve any discharges of waste materials to surface waters?
+No. - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
-No - b.
-Ground Water: [help] - Will groundwater be withdrawn from a well for drinking water or other purposes?
+No. - b.
+Ground Water: - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.
-No - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . .; agricultural; etc.).
+No. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
-No waste material discharges. - c.
+None. - c.
 Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.
-Stormwater will be detained and treated to meet the City's stormwater manual.
-The stormwater outfall is located in the East Fork of the Lewis River (See mitigation plan). - Could waste materials enter ground or surface waters?
-If so, generally describe. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+Project runoff will be collected, treated, detained and meter released as allowed by code. - 2) Could waste materials enter ground or surface waters?
+If so, generally describe.
+No. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
+No. - d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: None necessary.